How to Make a Jointer Sled (Perfect for Boards & Tapering)

 How to Use the Jointer Sled

-This sled is super versatile, and that’s what makes it such a great addition to the workshop.
-Here’s how I typically use it:
+This sled is super versatile, and that’s what makes it such a useful jig in the workshop.
+I use it regularly for prepping boards, cleaning edges, and even cutting tapers.
+Here are the main ways I use it:

 • Edge Jointing Rough Stock